 Large Company Stock

-The very last one on this list, Vanguard Social Index fund, supposedly invests in funds which are socially and environmentally responsible.
+The very last one on this list, the Vanguard Social Index fund, supposedly invests in funds that are socially and environmentally responsible.

 |USEQF – BTC US Equity Market Index Fund|

 |VHCAX – Vanguard Capital Opportunity Adm|